pollingerMaxi/old_data/Readme.markdown

 Adcase.js  - a DFP wrapper for Rich Media and PWA
 ======================================================

-Adcase script simplifies the use of both Rich Media and display creatives in Double Click for Publishers (DFP) by Google.
-This is not an official Google product.
+Adcase script simplifies the use of both Rich Media and display creatives in Double Click for Publishers (DFP).
+This is not an official Google product, and it is also not officially supported by Google.

 It also provides a high performance solution for safeframe, single request, single page app HTML5 creatives.